 2. Apply for as many jobs as you can at one company

-3. Stay at a new job for at least one year
+3. Stay at a new job for at least 1 year

-4. Go on interviews for jobs you aren’t interested in just for the practice
+4. Go on interviews for jobs you aren’t interested in just for practice